Sue Gray report: No 10 apologises for misleading journalists over Partygate

 A parliamentary committee is currently investigating whether the prime minister deliberately misled MPs over his statements on parties.

-Addressing the report's conclusions on Wednesday, Boris Johnson said he was "humbled" but ruled out resigning saying he wanted to focus on the "people's priorities".
+Addressing the report's conclusions on Wednesday, Mr Johnson said he was "humbled" but ruled out resigning, saying he wanted to focus on the "people's priorities".

 But three Conservative MPs have urged him to step down in the aftermath of the report, with one, John Baron, saying it revealed "a shameful pattern of misbehaviour" in Downing Street.